SP-SEDT: Self-supervised Pre-training for Sound Event Detection Transformer: Sound Event Detection Transformer

 \subsection{Model architecture}

 An overview of SEDT is illustrated in Figure \ref{sedt}.
 The model contains three main components, including a backbone, an encoder-decoder transformer, and prediction feed-forward networks (FFNs).
 SEDT represents each sound event as a vector $y_i=(c_i,b_i)$, where $c_i$ is the class label and $b_i=(m_i,l_i)$ denotes the temporal boundary containing normalized event center $m_i$ and duration $l_i$.
 Such event representation allows SEDT to output event-level results directly.

-The detection procedure of SEDT is briefly described below.
+The backbone and encoder are adopted for feature extraction.
 Given the spectrogram of an audio clip, the backbone is utilized to extract its feature map $z_0$.
-The one-dimensional positional encoding $P$ is adopted to inject some time-related information for SEDT, which has the same shape as $z_0$.
-Then the sum of positional encoding $P$ and feature map $z_0$ is flattened on the time and frequency axis, resulting in a $d\times TF$ feature map $z$, which is fed into transformer encoder \cite{vaswani2017attention} for further feature extraction.
+Then the sum of a positional encoding $P$ and the feature map $z_0$ is flattened on the time and frequency axis, resulting in a $d\times TF$ feature map $z$, which is fed into the transformer encoder \cite{vaswani2017attention} for further feature extraction.
+The cascade of CNN and transformer encoder ensures that the model can consider both local and global features.

+The decoder is used to generate event and clip representations from the encoded feature.
 SEDT models SED as a set prediction problem and assumes that each event is independent.
-The decoder takes $N$ learned embeddings as input, named as event queries, where $N$ is a hyper-parameter and larger than the typical number of events in an audio.
-Different from the auto-regressive decoding mechanism used in speech recognition and machine translation tasks, the SEDT can decode $N$ events in parallel.
-An extra \emph{audio query} is inserted at the beginning of event queries, and is fed into the decoder together.
-The \emph{audio query} aims to extract the clip-level feature, which is also a learned embedding.
-Prediction FFNs are adopted to transform the event representation and clip representation from the decoder into event detection and audio tagging results.
-Audio tagging and event-level results fusion and de-overlapping are further conducted to get the final outputs.
+Therefore, the standard auto-regressive decoding mechanism adopted in machine translation task is discarded.
+Instead, the decoder takes $N$ learned embeddings as input, named as \emph{event queries}, and output $N$ event representations in parallel, where $N$ is a hyper-parameter and larger than the typical number of events in an audio clip.
+An extra \emph{audio query} is inserted along with the event queries and is fed into the decoder together.
+The audio query aggregates clip-level representation for audio tagging task and ensures that enough category information is utilized during the decoding of event representation.